 Also, defining your audience can help you create a more viewable video.
 If you can determine where the majority of your audience will be viewing your videos—on iPhone or Android, on a desktop browser, or somewhere else—you can optimize your videos for that platform.

-So, defining your audience can make the technical side of video production easier, too.
+Defining your audience can make the technical side of video production easier as well.

 Iron out your message